mickeeri/react-search/README.md

 ### Readme
-This is a Single Page Application with a faked faked backend.
-The app is developed with React, Redux, babel and more.
-It uses [Create React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) for configuration.
+This is a Single Page Application developed with React, Redux, Babel, Fuse fuzzy-search and more.
+It uses a fake backend with response times and networks errors.
+Configuration with  [Create React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html).

 #### Development
 1. Requires node.js and npm.
 I used node v7.0.0.